jemmy512/book-notes/linux/linux-cloud.md

     4. A domain cgroup is turned into a threaded domain when one of its child cgroup becomes threaded or threaded controllers are enabled
     5. The threaded domain cgroup serves as the resource domain for the whole subtree, and, while the threads can be scattered across the subtree
     6. Cgroup Type: A subtree can be configured as "threaded" by writing threaded to cgroup.type in a cgroup, allowing thread-level granularity.
+    7. The root of a threaded subtree, that is, the nearest ancestor which is not threaded, is called **threaded domain** and serves as the resource domain for the entire subtree.
+    8. A threaded domain cgroup cannot have a domain child cgroup in cgroups v2

 * Memory cgroup
     1. Migrating a process to a different cgroup doesn't move the memory usages that it instantiated while in the previous cgroup to the new cgroup.